slash-fr/jka-server-status/README.md

         - Score
         - Ping
 - Can also display all `cvars` received from the server,
-- Caches responses for 10 seconds (server-side)
+- Caches responses for 10 seconds (server-side, configurable delay)
 - Uses backgrounds from my [**Widescreen levelshots**](https://jkhub.org/files/file/4179-widescreen-levelshots/) pack
     - 1920x1080 resolution, available in JPG + AVIF formats,
     - User-configurable blur and opacity, to improve the readability,